cloudmine/CloudMineSDK-CSharp/docs/3_Objects/0_index.md

 # Application Data

+Application objects can be seen and modified by anyone using the application, so long as the API key used to access the data has permissions to do so.

 When it comes to modeling your data in CloudMine, you have two options.

 The first option is strongly creating model classes that inherit from the base `CMObject` class.
 This is the recommended approach, as `CMObject` has a well-defined structure which makes it easier to work with as your app evolves over time. `CMObject`-derived classes also have the luxury of working with similarly defined objects across the other CloudMine offered SDKs.